Yuyh21/ITCS3160_Project1/README.md

 ##### customerId

 In the image below it shows the customerId primary key outlined in red which is in the Customers table.
-The customerId foreign key is in the Orders table which is outlines in black:
+The customerId foreign key is in the Orders table which is outlined in black:

 ![customerId](customerId.png)